AhmedEzio47/expense_tracker_lite/README.md

 ## Database

-For local data storage, the app utilizes `Drift` which is built on top of `SQLite`, it's used for storing expenses data.
+- For local data storage, the app utilizes **Drift**:
+  - Built on top of SQLite.
+  - Used for storing expenses data.

-The app also utilizes `Hive` which is a lightweight and fast key-value database that works well with Flutter, it's used for caching as a part of the network layer in the `flutter_common_package`.
+- The app also utilizes **Hive**:
+  - A lightweight and fast key-value database that works well with Flutter.
+  - Used for caching as part of the network layer in the `flutter_common_package`.

+- Both Drift and Hive:
-Both `Drift` and `Hive` do not require a platform-specific database setup, making them easy to integrate and maintain across different platforms.
-And it can be integrated with `dio` easily by using `dio_cache_interceptor_hive_store`
+  - Do not require a platform-specific database setup.
+  - Are easy to integrate and maintain across different platforms.
+  - Can be integrated with `dio` easily by using `dio_cache_interceptor_hive_store`.

 ## State management